Slumber Party Massacre (2021 film): Plot

-The girls are interrupted by two of the guys from the cabin across the lake, John and Matt.
-John reveals he is a huge fan of a crime podcast and he and his buddies have rented out the actual cabin Russ Thorn killed Trish's friends in.
-Noticing the weapons, Matt freaks out and he and John leave.
-Dana and Maeve realize that Russ could pop out and go after the guys so they decide to follow them.
-The guys return to the cabin and have some fun with Sean, Guy 1, and Guy 2.
-When Guy 1 decides to go for a quick walk outside the cabin, he sees Russ Thorn and is excited to see him.
-That is until Russ breaks out the drill and kills Guy 1.
-When the girls arrive to the guys' cabin, Russ turns off the lights and during the chaos, Russ kills Guy 2 by drilling him in the head.
-Russ escapes and the girls soon reveal to the surviving guys that Russ is alive and they need to stop them.
-Sean grabs his guitar while Matt and John grab legs off their chairs and go after Russ despite the girls' warning.
-As Dana encounters Russ, a chase leads to Sean attempting to stop Russ and ends up getting drilled in the face.
-When Russ follows Dana to her cabin, he attempts a sneak attack but soon is met by the girls, who after beating him up, gives Dana the chance to kill Russ with a slash to the throat.
-Alix runs out and repeatedly stabs Russ, ensuring his death.
+John and Matt, two guys from a cabin across the lake, then arrive.
+John is a fan of a crime podcast; he and his buddies have rented out the actual cabin Russ Thorn killed Trish's friends in.
+Noticing the weapons, Matt freaks out and leaves with John.
+Dana and Maeve realize that Russ could go after the guys.
+The guys return to the cabin and talk to Sean, Guy 1, and Guy 2.
+Guy 1 decides to go for a walk outside the cabin and sees Russ Thorn, who breaks out the drill and kills him.
+When the girls arrive to the guys' cabin, Russ turns off the lights and, during the chaos, murders Guy 2.
+Sean grabs his guitar while Matt and John grab legs off their chairs and go after Russ, despite the girls' warning.
+As Dana encounters Russ, a chase leads to Sean getting drilled in the face.
+Russ follows Dana to her cabin and attempts a sneak attack but soon is met by the girls, who kill him together.